Escaped Georgia inmates captured after chase

 Story highlights

-- Suspects were chased by cops, wrecked, gave up after trying to get away

-- Georgia sheriff says shots were fired during chase, but no one was wounded
+- Escapees were shooting at pursuing deputies until they crashed stolen Jeep

-(CNN)Two Georgia inmates suspected of killing two corrections officers in an escape from a prisoner transport bus this week have been captured, the Georgia Bureau of Investigation tweeted Thursday.
+(CNN)A pair of inmates from Georgia suspected of killing two corrections officers during their escape from a prisoner bus this week have been captured in Tennessee after a chase that involved gunfire, authorities said.

-Donnie Russell Rowe, 43, and Ricky Dubose, 24, were taken into custody after a car chase in Tennessee, Georgia Gov. Nathan Deal tweeted.
+Donnie Russell Rowe, 43, and Ricky Dubose, 24, were taken into custody Thursday after two residents held them at gunpoint when they discovered the men were trying to steal a car from a central Tennessee home, Lt.
+Bill Miller from the Tennessee Highway Patrol said late Friday.

-The pair were captured in Rutherford County, about 250 miles from Madison, Georgia, where they allegedly stole a pickup truck.
+The capture put an end to a multistate manhunt that lasted nearly 60 hours after the inmates escaped Tuesday morning in central Georgia.

+While they were on the run, the pair allegedly stole five vehicles, robbed two homes, tied up and terrorized an elderly couple; and led police on a chase where speeds reached 100 mph, officials said.

+Dubose and Rowe stole a truck in Madison, Georgia, and ditched it about 260 miles away in Moore County, Tennessee, on Thursday, Putnam County Sheriff Howard Sills said.

-Putnam County Sheriff Howard Sills said the truck was ditched in Moore County in Tennessee and the two apparently stole a car, which they drove to a house in Bedford County.
-They robbed an elderly couple there and stole another vehicle.
+There the two apparently stole a car, which they drove to a house in Bedford County.
+They then robbed an elderly couple and stole another vehicle.

-Law enforcement officers saw that stolen vehicle and a chase ensued on Interstate 24 until the escapees crashed and ran from the wreck.
+When law enforcement officers saw that stolen vehicle, a 10-mile chase ensued on Interstate 24 south of Nashville until the escapees crashed and ran from the wreck.

-Shots were fired, Sills said.
-He didn't know who was shooting but he said no one was wounded.
+Several SUVs were hit and the escapees opened fire on deputies, but no one was injured, officials said.

+Dubose and Rowe ran from the vehicle into some woods but they were discovered by a homeowner who called his neighbor and they each grabbed a gun.
+The fugitives lost their weapons in the crash and surrendered, authorities said.

-Dubose and Rowe ran from the vehicle to the woods.
-They gave up about 15 minutes later, SIlls said at his office in Georgia.
+In Georgia, Sills told reporters no one was wounded and the inmates gave up after about 15 minutes in the trees beside Interstate 24.

 "I'm happy.
-I'm elated, but I'm still tremendously sad about these (deceased) officers," he told reporters.
+I'm elated, but I'm still tremendously sad about these (deceased) officers," Sills said about the capture.

 Tuesday escape